tylerjcw/KeyChord/README.md

         },
 )).Execute()
 ```
 You could assign the KeyChord directly to a hotkey, like we did in  the second example above, by calling `^#k::KeyChord.CreateFromMap(timeout, map).Execute()`.
 However, if you assign it directly to a hotkey, you won't be able to dynamically add and remove bindings to and from the KeyChord.
-So it's best to just assign the KeyChord instance to a variable, and then assign the variable to a hotkey, as above.
+So it's best to just assign the KeyChord instance to a variable, and then assign the variable to a hotkey, as in the first example above.
 When using the above declaration syntax be extra careful and make sure you have commas on the ends of all the lines you need them on.
 Forgetting one comma can lead to some weird errors.

 ___
 ## Examples